Overall Score 7 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

 The JLab Go Air have a weight of 10g .
-We take in account a lower weight better for the reason that lighter devices are more comfortable to carry.
+We consider a lower weight best for the reason that lighter devices are easier to transport.

 making them have a larger driver unit than that of JLab Go Air by 3.6mm